 19 January-4 May: Gerhard Richter: Paintings from Private Collections, Museum Frieder Burda, Baden-Baden travels to the Royal Scottish Academy, Edinburgh at the end of the year.

-26 January-1 March: Shows September [CR: 891-5] for the first time at Marian Goodman Gallery, Paris.
+26 January-1 March: he shows September [CR: 891-5] for the first time at Marian Goodman Gallery, Paris.

-February: Opening of the Cage Paintings room at Tate Modern, London.
+February: the Cage Paintings room at Tate Modern, London is opened.

-17 October-18 January 2009: First exhibition of Overpainted Photographs, Museum Morsbroich, Leverkusen.
+17 October-18 January 2009: an exhibition of the Overpainted Photographs is held at Museum Morsbroich, Leverkusen.

 30 January-3 May: Gerhard Richter: Retrospective, Albertina, Vienna.